-- Fulfillment of the General Admission requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
-(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Completion of at least one year of high school biology, chemistry and math with grades of "C" or better, or one semester of college biology, chemistry and math with grades of "C" or better.
-Students who fulfilled the chemistry requirement more than five (5) years prior to beginning the Nursing Program must either complete a college-level chemistry course and obtain a grade of "C" or better, or successfully proficiency test out of a college-level chemistry course.
-Once college work has been completed in any of these subject areas, only college work will be used to determine if the particular subject admission requirement has been fulfilled. - Satisfactory scores on the Entrance Examination for Schools of Nursing. - Attendance at a Nursing Program information meeting.
+- Fulfillment of the General Admission Requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Completion of at least one year of high school biology, chemistry and math with grades of "C" or better or one semester of college biology, chemistry and math with grades of "C" or better.

+Once college work has been completed in any of these subject areas, only college work will be used to determine if the particular subject admission requirement has been fulfilled.

+- Satisfactory scores on the entrance Examination for Schools of Nursing. - Attendance at a Nursing Program information meeting.

-Licensed practical nurses are eligible for admission directly into the Second Level after they: successfully complete BIO 160, BIO 161, PSY 101, and PSY 216 (or their equivalents) with grades of C or better; fulfill all first level admission requirements; arrange an interview with the Director of the Nursing Program; and submit an "Employer Evaluation Form."
-Residents of the Harper College district who complete the application process for the second level program by May 1 will receive preferential consideration in the selection process.
+Licensed practical nurses are eligible for admission directly into the Second Level after they: successfully complete BIO 160, BIO 161, PSY 101, and PSY 216 (or their equivalents) with grades of "C" or better; fulfill all first level admission requirements; arrange an interview with the Director of the Nursing Program; and submit an "Employer Evaluation Form."
+Residents of the Harper College district who complete the application process (for the second level program) by May 1 will receive preferential consideration in the selection process.